Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 The ABI tags in wheels reflect this by appending a `t` to the version in the CPython version-specific ABI tag.
 So, free-threaded Python 3.14 corresponds to the `cp314t` ABI tag.
 Python 3.13 also shipped a `cp313t` ABI, but that was considered experimental.
-Every Python release from Python 3.14 onward officially supports *two* version-specific ABIs, `cp3XY` and `CP3XYt`.
+Every Python release from Python 3.14 onward officially supports *two* version-specific ABIs, `cp3XY` and `cp3XYt`.
-That also means all ecosystem projects that ship version-specific wheels must ship *two* wheels per Python version for 3.14 and newer.
+That also means all ecosystem projects that wish to match CPython's officially supported releases must ship *two* version-specific wheels per Python version for 3.14 and newer.

-That necessitated a new ABI tag for the free-threaded interpreter.
 To make that concrete, let's try installing `cryptography` using free-threaded Python 3.14:

 ```bash